Pixileaf/Watchly/README.md

-# Watchly hosted by Render
+# Watchly hosted on Render

 ## Installation